KipronohVincent/API-key_authentication/README.md

 - I’ll start by creating a function called `genAPIKey()` that generates the API when a new user is created.
 The function will generate a `base-36` string that contains `30` characters within `A-Z` and `0-9`, which will represent the API key.

 ## Develop routes for the server
-- In this section, I’ll create the routes that I’ll use to access the data in the API while applying the API key checks.
+- In this section, I’ll create the [Routes](Server.js) that I’ll use to access the data in the API while applying the API key checks.
 I’ll create endpoints to register a user, add countries to the country list, and also get the list of countries.
 Requests to add or get countries will require API key authentication.